 - 5.1 The Public Sector Internal Audit Standards are based on the mandatory elements of the Institute of Internal Auditors (IIA) International Professional Practices Framework (IPPF).
 They promote the professionalism, quality, consistency and effectiveness of internal audit across the public sector.
-They highlight the importance of robust, independent and objective internal audit arrangements to provide senior management with the key assurances they need to support them both in managing the organisation and in producing the Annual Governance Statement. - 5.2 The Head of Assurance has reviewed the conformance of SIAS with the PSIAS standards using a checklist.
-The checklist detailing this exercise is available on request. - 5.3 The self-assessment carried out in 2014/15 identified three areas of part-conformance.
-Progress against these areas is shown in detail in Appendix C, Section C. - 5.4 In relation to intentional non-conforming areas these are set out in Appendix C, Section B and cover the requirement for the chief executive sign off for the Head of Assurance Appraisal.
+They highlight the importance of robust, independent and objective internal audit arrangements to provide senior management with the key assurances they need to support them both in managing the organisation and in producing the Annual Governance Statement. - 5.2 A review of SIAS's conformance with the PSIAS standards was carried out as part of an external peer review (please see 4.3 above). - 5.3 The previous self-assessment carried out in May 2015 identified three areas of part-conformance.
+Progress against these areas has been re-assessed and now considered to be in conformance.
+Details are shown in Appendix C, Section C. - 5.4 In relation to areas of intentional non-conformance these are set out in Appendix C, Section B and cover the requirement for the chief executive sign off for the Head of Assurance Appraisal.
 The Head of Assurance Appraisal includes an opportunity for Chief Financial Officers across the SIAS partnership to input views.
-It is considered that this is appropriate given the shared nature of the service and no further action is proposed currently. - 5.5 One of the main elements of the PSIAS is the requirement to define a Quality Assurance and Improvement Programme (QAIP) for SIAS.
+It is considered that this is appropriate given the shared nature of the service and no further action is currently proposed. - 5.5 One of the main elements of the PSIAS is the requirement to define a Quality Assurance and Improvement Programme (QAIP) for SIAS.
 This work has been duly undertaken. - 5.6 The SIAS QAIP includes both internal and external monitoring and reporting to assess the efficiency and effectiveness of the internal audit activity and identify opportunities for improvement.
 The diagram below details the methods used to monitor and report on quality and performance.
 Detailed information outlining activity in each area is contained in the SIAS Audit Manual.

 - 5.7 During the year SIAS has operated according to its QAIP.
 Evidence is available within the service to support the achievement of each of the QAIP elements. - 5.8 An externally commissioned review of the service's conformance with PSIAS standards has to be undertaken at least once every five years.
-This has been scheduled for 2015/16.
+A review was undertaken by Veritau Ltd in 2015/16 (see sections 4.3 to 4.9).